ShinyArceus1/SOS-Code/README.md

 please note:

-I am still new to coding so this is just to extend my knowledge.
+I am still new to coding so this is just to extend my knowledge...